XuanrZhang/InsEC/README.md

 ## Dependancies
 BWA-MEM tool is used in extraction step.
 Here is the instruction of BWA-MEM installation (https://github.com/bwa-mem2/bwa-mem2).

-It requires python3 or later (within Pandas package).
+It requires python 3 or later.

 ## Download & Usage